Kanchenjunga Trek

 A steep descent to the river brings you to the forest.
 Now you ascend steeply for 3 hours through dense forest to the crest of the Deorali Danda.
 From the top, Mt Kumbakarna (Jannu) is clearly visible.
 After crossing the pass, you descend across some fairly steep and exposed scree slopes before re-entering the forest.
 Descent into the valley of the Simbua Khola and after crossing the wooden bridge, you arrive at Tortong.

-The excursion today begins you with the rising to Cheram.
+The excursion today begins you with the rising to Cheram guest house.
 The path generally goes close to the Simbuwa Khola.
-Further, in transit, we will be experiencing Lalung Valley, some lovely thick rhododendron timberlands, and the Yalung icy mass.
-We will be given organization by the delightful Tuplung top right to Cheram.
+Further in transit, we experience Lalung Valley, some lovely thick rhododendron timberlands, and the Yalung icy mass.

 Gunsa village has mainly Tibetan inhabitants with a tiny Gompa and prayer flags fluttering from the wooden houses.
 Interested hikers can hike up to Yamatari Khola via the Lapsang La trail and reach the terminal moraine of the Yamatari glacier lake.
 You will also get the opportunity to explore the waterfalls and streams.

-And afterward, we can see a cascade and an avalanche segment.
-In transit, we have Mt Jannu viewpoint on mountain tops.
-Walk further to reach Kambachen, where you can enjoy the view of magnificent Mount Jannu (7,710 meters/ 25,295 feet.).
+Right here, we can see a cascade and an avalanche segment.
+In between, we have Mt Jannu viewpoint on mountain tops.
+Walk further to reach Kambachen, where you can enjoy the view of magnificent Mount Jannu (7,710m/25,295 feet.).
 Besides the glorious summit, you can also see eagles, falcons, Lammergeyers, and coughs which are common in this territory.

-lhonak, Kanchenjunga base camp hikeWe begin our climbing uphill through rocky fields, we reach at the glacial lake.
-We continue our hike on the high plateau, cross moraines at the northeast of the Kanchenjunga Glacier, pass the intersecting Lhonak glacier, and eventually reach the high, flat campsite of Lhonak.
+lhonak, Kanchenjunga base camp hikeWe begin our climbing uphill through rocky fields, we reach at the glacial lake and continue our hike on the high plateau.
+Cross the moraines at the northeast of the Kanchenjunga Glacier, pass the intersecting Lhonak glacier, and eventually reach the high, flat campsite of Lhonak.

 We drive down from Ghunsa to Phale viewing several tiny religious communities.
 The path interested in those religious communities, yet additionally with some Jupiter woods till we reach Phale.
 The route from Phale goes fairly relentlessly downwards.